tingold/pgdog/docs/docs/configuration/index.md

 Default pooler mode to use for database pools.
 See [Transaction mode](../features/transaction-mode.md) for more details on how this works.
 Default value is **`transaction`**.

+#### Timeouts

+These settings control timeouts for various events like network activity and administrative commands.
+Tuning these will help make pgDog more responsive to abnormal events like hardware failures.

+**`shutdown_timeout`**

+When pgDog is shutting down, it will wait this long for clients to finish active transactions.
+At the end of this timeout, all idle in transaction clients will be disconnected.

+In session mode, this timer waits for clients to disconnect, so it's good to have this setting reasonably high to avoid client-facing errors.

 #### Example

 ```toml